 Review summary: Canon 80D vs Nikon D7200

 So how do things add up?
-Is there a clear favorite between the Canon 80D and the Nikon D7200?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Canon 80D better than the Nikon D7200 or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 80D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video autofocus: Features on-sensor phase-detection for more confident movie autofocus.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (7 vs 6 flaps/sec) to capture the decisive moment.